GaiaNet-AI/docs/docs/agent-integrations/obsidian.md

 ## Try it now!

 Ready to supercharge your note-taking with AI?
-Get started with the Obsidian-local-gpt plugin and GaiaNet today:
+Get started with the Obsidian-local-gpt plugin and Gaia today:

 1. Set up the Obsidian-local-gpt plugin in your Obsidian app.
 2. Explore the various AI-powered features to enhance your productivity.